- “Miss Maughan” by JL Bogenschneider

 - “The garden designer” by John Saul

 “Contemporary fiction from Britain, Ireland, America and Nigeria, from huge cities to very small towns and on several journeys.
 We’re at work, at school, in homes, gardens, cities, in the countryside and on the road.
 There are crises, violence, tragedy, vengeance, reflection and reconciliation.
 Here are vividly evoked times and places, characters of every kind, and insights into their circumstances and relationships.”

-The 15 best international short stories, as submitted to the Willesden Herald in 2019.
+The 15 best international short stories, as submitted to the Willesden Herald in the past year.
 Editor: Stephen Moran.
 With an introduction by Gina Challen.

 JL Bogenschneider – Miss Maughan – 11

 Derek Dirckx – Dark in Here – 71

 David Frankel – Meadowlands – 125

 N. Jane Kalu – To Have a Ghost Baby – 159

 Jaki McCarrick – The Emperor of Russia – 193

 Jay Merill – Vole or Mole – 223